danbev/learning-v8/notes/backingstore_issue.md

 ```console
 * thread #1, name = 'cctest', stop reason = Deallocation size different from allocation size
 ```
-So asan is saying that the sizes of the types being deleted miss match which is correct.
+So asan is saying that the sizes of the types being deleted mismatch which is correct.
 We can avoid this error for our test by setting the following:
 ```c++
 extern "C" const char* __asan_default_options() {